GSA/datagov-11ty/pages/posts/2015-04-23-human-health-framing-questions.md

 1. In what ways does the changing climate affect public health where I live?
 2. What risk factors make individuals or communities more vulnerable to climate-related health effects?
-3. How can public health agencies, communities, and individuals plan for uncertain future conditions?
+3. How can public health agencies, communities, and individuals plan for uncertain future conditions